First Look

 I find that so many couples say their first look served as a remedy for the wedding day jitters.
 It offers a moment of solace before the ceremony.
 Take a moment to contemplate your likely emotions during this time.
 Are you someone who feels nervous in the spotlight?
 Does your partner bring a soothing presence to your excitement?
 If so, a first look might be the perfect choice for you.
 But also, the private nature of this moment allows for a more profound expression of emotions.

-A First Look Gives You More Time Together
+First Look With Photos Before the Ceremony Gives You More Time Together

-You’ve likely heard the advice to savor every moment of your wedding day because it zooms by – and it’s spot on.
-That’s why lots of couples opt for a first look – it adds precious extra time to your special day.
+You’ve likely heard the advice to savour every moment of your wedding day because it zooms by – and it’s spot on.
+That’s why some couples opt for a first look with photos before the ceremony – it adds precious extra time to your special day.
 On average, a first look can gift you at least 30 minutes to 1 hour extra with your partner.
-And here’s a bonus: if it’s well-timed, your photographer can capture all those portrait photos before the ceremony kicks off.
 This means you get to fully enjoy mingling with your guests during the cocktail hour and reception without missing a beat.
-But there are cons to this that you may not have considered.
+But there are cons to this that you may not have thought about.
+And it can significantly impact your photos.
+So please consider these cons carefully below:

 Alternatives to a first look